AQsAKo/de-final/README.md

 WMATA ( Washington Metropolitan Area Transit Authority ) schedules buses and trains in Washington Metropolitan Area and provides data via [GTFS](https://gtfs.org/) api.

 This project aims to build an end-to-end orchestrated data pipeline.
-The pipeline will fetch bus data from wmata and save it locally, Then, the data will be uploaded to BigQuery with defined schemas and clustering (by sequential fields `stop_sequence` and `shape_pt_sequence`).
+The pipeline will fetch bus data from wmata and save it locally, Then, the data will be uploaded to BigQuery using Google Cloud cli with defined schemas and clustering (by sequential fields `stop_sequence` and `shape_pt_sequence`).
+Tables are not partitioned as the data contains only one day data, but hours value can take values larger than 23, meaning the trip ends the next day.
 In BigQuery, DBT will be used to transform the data.
 Finally, the data will be visualised in a dashboard.

 ## Tech stack
 Docker, Terraform, BigQuery, dbt, Looker Studio, Prefect